JCho82/RNA-seq/analysis_totalcounts.md

 logFC = log2 value (that is log fold change)

-        LogCPM are the log counts per million, which can be understood as measuring expression level.
+logCPM are the log counts per million, which can be understood as measuring expression level.